lucasmauricio/service-discovery/README.md

 # service-discovery

-PoC (Proof of Concept) project to test service registration and discovery in micrservices architecture.
+PoC (Proof of Concept) project to test service registration and discovery in microservices architecture.